YodaLightsabr/itchdb/README.md

 # ItchDB
 ItchDB is a Scratch Cloud Interface for making HTTP requests, managing a Cloud Database, and doing various things with the Scratch API.
 It allows for easy setup, but rich customizability.
 With just 4 lines of code, you can set up ItchDB in the Repl.it environment as an always-online cloud solution.

+NOTE: If it's confusing, feel free to contact me on Discord at YodaLightsabr#6565.

 ## Documentation
 #### `Itch.Database(config)`
 Creates a new Itch Database using the specified configuration object.
 Example: